El Salvador president's bitcoin push casts shadow over IMF efforts

-However, this could make the Central American country’s quest to seek an over $1 billion program with the IMF even more difficult after Bukele’s party strained relations with Washington when it ousted five Supreme Court judges and the top prosecutor in May.
+However, this could make the Central American country's quest to seek a more than $1 billion-program with the IMF even more difficult after Bukele's party strained relations with Washington when it ousted five Supreme Court judges and the top prosecutor in May.

 "Recent tweets from President Bukele to fully embrace bitcoin as legal tender will likely further complicate and delay IMF technical discussions," said Siobhan Morden, head of Latin America fixed income strategy at Amherst Pierpoint Securities.